SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 <p id="fig_explanation_trace"/>
 ![A behavior trace of two simple rules that matched in a substate.](Images/chunking-trace2.png)
+/// caption
+A behavior trace of two simple rules that matched in a substate.
+///

 To get a better picture of what a shared identity is, consider the two simple rules and the behavior trace of how they matched in a substate as shown in